 I.e. ‘how long we keep your data’.
 Numis retains personal data for set periods of time.
 We have a data retention schedule which sets out what kind of documents need to be retained, and for how long - different departments and paperwork are subject to varying legal obligations.
-For example the HR department’s data is commonly governed by employment law, while the compliance department commonly pays particular attention the money laundering regulations.
-These documents may contain personal data – most commonly in the form of names and email addresses.
-Once data has reached the end of its retention schedule it is safely destroyed.
-Please see link for our retention schedule here.
+Once data has reached the end of its retentions schedule it is safely destroyed.

 Numis is committed to keeping your personal data safe and secure.
 Numis’ IT department utilizes advanced software to keep out external threats.
-Every employee has received face to face training on GDPR, the importance of people’s personal data, and the importance of records management and archiving.
+Every employee has received face to face training on data protection, the importance of people’s personal data, and the importance of records management and archiving.
 Data is controlled by department, with access controls limited to those employees who require it for a purpose.
-Physical security measures are very strong, as to be expected for a regulated firm located within the London Stock Exchange building.
+Physical security measures are very strong, as to be expected for a regulated firm.

 Numis tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

-Should you wish to exercise any of your data protection rights, please email email@example.com setting out your concerns/request.
-This email address is monitored by our Data Protection Manager.
+If you have any questions, please email email@example.com This email address is monitored by our Data Protection Manager.

-You have the right to complain directly to the Information Commissioner’s Office (ICO) who regulate our use of data.
+You have the right to complain directly to the relevant data protection authority in respect of data protection matters.
+The UK regulator is the Information Commissioner’s Office (ICO), and the Irish regulator is the Data Protection Commission (DPC).
 We would hope to work with you to resolve any issues prior to this step.

 This privacy notice was drafted with brevity and clarity in mind.
-It does not provide exhaustive detail of all aspects of Numis’ collection and use of personal information.
+It does not provide exhaustive detail of all aspects of Numis’ collection and use of personal information, although it does not set out all of the purposes for which such is collected and used.
 However, we are happy to provide any additional information or explanation needed.